-The FOIA does not explicitly provide for administrative appeals of denials of requests for fee waivers.148 Nevertheless, many agencies, including the Board, either by regulation or by practice, have appropriately considered appeals of such actions.149 The Courts of Appeals for the D.C. and Fifth Circuits have made it clear, moreover, that appellate administrative exhaustion is required for any adverse determination, including fee waiver denials.150 However, a requester wishing to challenge an agency's denial of a fee waiver may seek that this issue is "not difficult" under well-established principle of statutory construction; reasoning that because 1986 Reform Act "only changed the standard of review for fee-waiver decisions, this court presumes that Congress retained the arbitrary and capricious standard of review for fee-category decisions").
+The FOIA does not explicitly provide for administrative appeals of denials of requests for fee waivers.
+Nevertheless, many agencies, including the Board, either by regulation or by practice, have appropriately considered appeals of such actions.
+The Courts of Appeals for the D.C. and Fifth Circuits have made it clear, moreover, that appellate administrative exhaustion is required for any adverse determination, including fee waiver denials.
+However, a requester wishing to challenge an agency's denial of a fee waiver may seek judicial review of the agency's decision.
+An agency denial of a fee waiver request is reviewed by courts under a de novo standard.
+The scope of judicial review is expressly limited to the administrative record established before the agency. and thus it is crucial that the Board's fee waiver denial letter create a comprehensive administrative record of all of the reasons for the denial.
+In this regard, agencies should also be aware that a challenge to an agency's fee waiver policy is not automatically rendered moot when the agency reverses itself and grants the specific fee waiver request; courts may still entertain challenges when they concern the legality of the standards used.
+An agency's belated grant of a fee waiver, however, can render moot a requester's